 That would then have a knock-on effect for the Storm’s team-building.
 Loyd becomes a little more expendable in trade talks if she’s not consistently a top-10 player in the WNBA.
 The Summitt’s Howard Megdal reported last April the San Antonio Stars were discussing a potential deal that would’ve sent Loyd to the Stars and resulted in Seattle acquiring the No. 1 pick in the 2017 draft.
 Granted, there was no indication the Storm were actually close to trading Loyd.

-Still, the fact the Stars would inquire about Loyd’s availability would seemingly indicate the perception she isn’t untouchable.
+Still, the fact the Stars inquired about Loyd’s availability would seemingly fuel the perception she isn’t untouchable.

 Of course, there’s still a chance Loyd takes another step in 2018 and asserts herself among the WNBA’s best players, thus rendering much of the consternation about her and the Storm’s future moot.